Jrkej/CG-submit-predictor./README.md

 # CG-submit-predictor.
 It will predict your rank in CG leaderboard if you submit your code saved in CG IDE.
 # Introduction
-After ending of fall challenge i was thinking that how can the speed of submits can be increased,So here is my one of idea.<br/>
+After ending of fall challenge i was thinking that how can the speed of submits can be increased,So here is my idea.<br/>

 # Requirements
 For this you need python3 + 2 modules of python<br/>